 Chicken tenders take me right back to my childhood.
 I was a very picky kid, and anytime my family went out to dinner, I would always order chicken tenders with french fries, and a side of applesauce… But only if they would heat it up.
-Cold applesauce was not allowed.
-Told you I was picky, haha!
-Times have changed and so has my palate, but I still have a love for chicken tenders!
+Cold applesauce was straight up not allowed.
+Told you I was picky! 😉 Times have changed and so has my palate, but I still have a love for crispy baked chicken tenders!

 This post contains affiliate links, meaning that if you purchase something from one of my links, I will receive a small percentage, at no additional cost to you.
 I will only ever recommend products that I truly believe in, and that I use myself or find to be very valuable.
 Thanks for helping me to keep my blog up and running!